andyatkinson/andyatkinson.github.io/_posts/2024-11-15-django-python-postgres-busy-rails-developer.md

 For example, adding a table in Rails uses the `create_table` Ruby method helper.
 Adding or dropping an index or modifying a column type are other types of DDL statements to put into production using the migrations mechanism.

-The Django approach has noteworthy differences and a slightly different workflow, that I enjoyed more in some ways.
+The Django approach has noteworthy differences and a slightly different workflow that I enjoyed more in some ways.

-For example, changes are usually started in a models file, which is where all the application objects are, but is focused on the persistence details.
+For example, changes are started in a `models.py` file, which contains all the application models (multiple models in a single file), and the database layer details about each model attribute.

-This means this file has database data types for columns, unique constraints, indexes, etc.
+This means that we specify database data types for columns, whether fields are unique, indexed, and more in the models file.

-The interesting difference compared with Rails is that after making model file changes, the Django developer runs the `makemigrations` command which *generates* the Python migration files.
+The interesting difference compared with Rails is that the next step in Django is to run `makemigrations`, which *generates* Python migration files.

-In Rails, a developer would generate the migration file first, although it's often empty to start, then fill it in.
+This is different from Rails, where Rails developers would first generate a migration file to place changes into.

-In Django, the generated migration file can be inspected and then run using a second command `migrate`, which is nearly identical to the Rails command `db:migrate`.
+In Django, the generated migration file can be inspected or simply applied using the `migrate` command.
+This command is nearly identical to the Rails equivalent command `db:migrate`.

-For a new project where we were rapidly iterating on the model, I felt this approach of driving changes from the model files, where I generated migrations then applied them, to be faster and enjoyable.
+For a new project where we were rapidly iterating on the models and their attributes, I preferred the way Django works here to how Rails works.

 ## Command line vibes
-Here are some commands like running poetry, or running manage.py commands like `shell`, `makemigrations`, etc.
+Here are some commands like running `poetry install`, or running `manage.py` commands like `shell` or `makemigrations`, to give you a flavor.
 ```python
 poetry install
 poetry run python manage.py dbshell   # psql in postgres